kishikawakatsumi/CollectionUtils/Classes/Compact/README.md

 CollectionUtils/Compact
 ===============

-Subclasses of NSArray and NSDictionary to recursively remove NSNull values automatically with little performance penalty.
+Subclasses of NSArray and NSDictionary to recursively remove all NSNull values automatically with little performance penalty.
 It is useful for JSON returned from web services.

 ### Usage

-#### Remove `NSNull` values from an array
+#### Remove NSNull values from an array

 ```objc
 NSArray *array = @[@"0", @"1", [NSNull null], @"2", [NSNull null], @"3"];